Class Properties in Python

 Modifying Class Properties

-When a class property is modified, the change affects all objects created
+When a class property is modified using the class name, the change affects all objects created from that class.

 Example: Update a Class Property